kubermatic/docs/content/kubermatic/main/tutorials-howtos/kkp-autoscaler/_index.en.md

 node-local-dns-4p8jr               1/1       Running      0           21m
 ```

-As shown above, the autoscaler is not part of the running Kubernetes components within the namespace.
+As shown above, the cluster autoscaler is not part of the running Kubernetes components within the namespace.

 **Step 3**